Stolen Generations: Notable people

-Comparisons

-The White Stolen Generations

-During the same period from the 1930s to 1982, 250,000 Australian-born non-Indigenous children were also removed from parents who were deemed "unfit".
-At the time this was widely seen as a positive thing by society for both the mothers and the children.
-The term white stolen generations is now used to distinguish this group from the Indigenous stolen generations.
-The mothers were sometimes drugged, tied to beds, or told their babies had died.
-These babies were often adopted into middle class families.

-Organisations such as the Apology Alliance and Adoption Loss Adult Support have actively campaigned for a parliamentary apology similar to that given for the Aboriginal Stolen Generations.
-In 2001, then treasurer of NSW Michael Egan made a statement of public acknowledgement in the NSW Parliament.
-In October 2010, West Australian Premier Colin Barnett delivered a parliamentary apology on behalf of state institutions involved in the aggressive adoption practices.
-Prime Minister Julia Gillard made a personal public apology.

 Trauma and healing

 Trauma suffered as a result of children being separated from their families and forced to adopt a culture foreign to them is ongoing and passed down through generations.

 The Healing Foundation is a government-funded body established on 30 October 2009 as the Aboriginal and Torres Strait Islander Healing Foundation was established after several months of consultation with community representatives.
 The head office is in Canberra, with branches in Melbourne, Brisbane, Adelaide, Darwin and on the Torres Strait Islands.
 As of 2020 the Foundation had provided funding for more than 175 community organisations to develop and run healing projects, "to address the ongoing trauma caused by actions like the forced removal of children from their families".
 It also conducts research into Indigenous healing.

 The Marumali Program was designed and established by Stolen Generations survivor Lorraine Peeters, starting with her presentation of the model she had created, the "Marumali Journey of Healing Model", to a conference of mental health professionals at a conference in Sydney in 1999.
 Her body of work was copyrighted and subsequently circulated to and used by many organisations to help survivors to heal from specific types of trauma suffered as a result of the removals.
 Peeters then developed the Marumali Program to train Indigenous counsellors to use her model.
 As of June 2020, she and her daughter continue to give workshops, both in the community and in prisons.
 Marumali is a Gamilaroi word meaning "to put back together", and she says it relates to the ultimate goal of reconnecting with what has been lost.
 She continues to advise the Healing Foundation.